Sciatica Nerve Pain Treatment in Bellevue, WA

 Spinal Decompression

-Other Natural Ways to Help With Sciatica
+Natural Ways to Help With Sciatica

 Simple Exercises:

 Certain movements can make sciatica worse, but exercises can help.
-Depending on the issue, they chiropractor suggest exercises that avoid irritating the sciatic nerve and release pressure from tight muscles.
+Depending on the issue, the chiropractor can suggest exercises that avoid irritating the sciatic nerve and release pressure from tight muscles.
 These exercises, like basic stretches, can be done at home.
 Yoga is also effective, with poses like the reclining pigeon helping to stretch muscles, ease nerve pressure, and reduce irritation.

 Changes in Daily Life:

 Chiropractors take a holistic view, considering how you stand, sit, sleep, and lift.
 They might recommend adjustments to protect the positioning of the sciatic nerve.
 This advice aims to strengthen your back muscles, keeping the disc in place.
 Strengthening the back is crucial because the stronger it is, the less likely discs will slip and put pressure on the sciatic nerve again.
-Chiropractors provide practical solutions for short-term and long-term relief from sciatica pain.
+We provide practical solutions for short-term and long-term relief from sciatica pain.

 Book An Appointment